brettohland/MultipeerSwiftPrototype/Readme.md

 #Multipeer Swift Prototype

+## This has been updated to compile with the final release of Swift.

 This code is a rewrite of a Multipeer Prototype I built and blogged about.
 If you want to read more, here are some links:

 - [Swift Multipeer Rewrite](http://ampersandsoftworks.com/swift-multipeer-rewrite/)